bombasticSlacks/Aspirant/Training Chopping Block.md

 Stasis discharge: Everything in the area is stunned for a turn.
 Magnesium Bomb: Everything in the area suffers an [Hot](Combat#Hot) attack that causes a critical injury to a location and is on fire.
 Corrosive Gas: Everything in the area loses all resistance for its armour

+#### Naturalist
+*moved to hollistic tools*
+You don’t need a tool kit to do [Production Work](Activities#Production%20Work), however any skill tests are at a -1.

+#### Recycler
+When crafting a weapon, instead of providing materials, you may provide another weapon of equivalent size and materials to transform into the new weapon.

+#### Simple Repairs
+As [Production Work](Activities#Production%20Work), you can repair a damaged item or up to 5 rounds of ammunition.
+This requires a [Weapons Tool Set](Example-Gear#Weapons%20Tool%20Set), but no additional materials or currency.

+#### The Muscle
+You may perform [Connection](Communication#Connection) skill tests to interact with people using [Strength](Strength).

+### Specialize Further
+#### Blank Slate
+When caught doing something illegal, as long as you are not captured, it won’t be tied back to you (though may otherwise raise suspicion).

+#### Obfuscate
+Spend 2 [Power](Stats#Power), you can make any character/settlement re-roll a skill test related to discovering the party or their involvement in something.

+#### Driver
+You can drive a [Cart](Example-Infrastructure#Cart) alone.

+#### Vitruvian
+#TODOcopy
+Your body is perfect and loses all scarring.
+You become immune to poison, and mutations you have don’t have any obvious signs.
+Going above your Max Toxicity temporarily doesn’t cause injury (though you still can’t take more modifications than that).